marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -Second Project/README.md

 So before experience with metasploit - I have to "play" with Snort more time.

 Still not sure that snort configured with enough view/setting and that there is expected set-up.

+After some days - I configured Snort maybe with "OK"-view..

+But with my try to scan ports (and get information about results) - Snort ignore it (or some kind of);

+Randomly before my next steps (properly work with Snort and first experience about Metasploit):

+I get a little be more, than one week delay....

+And just with current day I will start to think about continues about this.

+Will try to check more about Metasploit and Snort possibilities.